jcrobak/parquet-python/docs/source/details.rst

 -----------

 Often, information in a column can be encoded in a small number of characters, perhaps a single character.
-Given that dictionary encoding (above) requires four bytes per value, plus additional space and processing to create the encoding, it can be much more efficient to store the code characters directly.
-Conversely, variable-length byte arrays are also slow and inefficient, since the length of each value needs to be stored.
+Variable-length byte arrays are also slow and inefficient, however, since the length of each value needs to be stored.

-Fixed-length byte arrays provide the best of both, and will probably be the most efficient storage where the values are 1-4 `bytes`.
+Fixed-length byte arrays provide the best of both, and will probably be the most efficient storage where the values are 1-4 bytes long, especially if the cardinality is relatively high for dictionary encoding.
 To automatically convert string values to fixed-length when writing, use the ``fixed_text`` optional keyword, with a predetermined length.